Araq/wxnim/README.md

 The output of the macro should look like these images from Linux and Windows respectively:

+On Linux wxWidgets uses GTK+ as it's backend and looks will vary greatly depending on theme (this screenshot is taken with the Arc theme and M+ 2p font).

 ![Linux](/screenshots/linux.png)

-Note that Linux uses GTK+ as it's backend and looks will vary greatly depending on theme (this screenshot is taken with the Arc theme and M+ 2p font).
+On Windows wxWidgets uses Win32 Forms, so looks might change depending on Windows version, this is from Windows 10:

 ![Windows](/screenshots/windows.png)